Queue-Fair/cloudfront/README.md

 **5.** A "Deploy to Lambda@Edge" dialog may pop up - if it does, Cancel it.

 **6.** Open `ViewerResponse/index.js` from this distribution, and copy-and-paste the content into the "index.js" that you can see open in the Code Source section, completely replacing any content you can see there.
+NOTE: If you have an "index.mjs" file, right click the file name in AWS and rename it to index.js.
 Hit CTRL-S to save, and then the white Deploy button next to the blue Test button.

 **7.** Scroll up to the `Function overview` section and expand it if necessary.
 Select Add Trigger, and start typing "cloudfront".
 Select `CloudFront` and then `Deploy to Lambda@Edge`